Actipro/WPF-Controls/Documentation/topics/docking/layout-features/linked-dock-sites.md

 ---
 # Linked Dock Sites

-Dock sites are completely self-contained but they can be linked, which allows the document and tool windows from one dock site to be dragged/moved to the other dock site.
+Dock sites are completely self-contained, but they can be linked, which allows the document and tool windows from one dock site to be dragged/moved to the other dock site.

 ## Linking/Unlinking Dock Sites